 Magnitude 4.6 earthquake hits near Malibu

-A magnitude 4.6 earthquake struck about eight miles northwest of Malibu on Friday, according to the United States Geological Survey.
+A magnitude 4.6 earthquake struck about 8 miles northwest of Malibu on Friday, according to the United States Geological Survey.

 The earthquake was reported at 1:47 p.m., the USGS' website said.
 It occurred at a geological depth of 13.9 kilometers, or nearly 9 miles.